Skip to content

 Is it safe to use 8.8.8.8 or 1.1.1.1?

 Yes for most home networks.
 Google’s Public DNS privacy page states that Google does not log query identifiers for advertising, and Cloudflare publishes regular third-party audits of its 1.1.1.1 logging policy.
-The one place we’d hesitate is on a corporate network that requires a specific internal resolver to reach intranet sites; stick with the DNS your IT team set in that case.
+The one place to be cautious is on a corporate network that requires a specific internal resolver to reach intranet sites; stick with the DNS your IT team set in that case.

 How do I fix this on an iPhone or iPad?